donaldzch/learngit/readme.txt

-Git is a version control system.
+Git is a distrubted version control system.

 Git is free software.